Before having an abortion

 Giving your consent

-Before you have an abortion, you will be asked to sign a consent form.
+Before you have an abortion, you will be asked to give your consent to the doctor.

 This is to confirm that you: